 Established in 1997 by filmmaker David Katz, the Malibu Film Festival showcases the US and international independent films.
 The festival premieres high-quality new films from emerging filmmakers.
 It provides audience members, filmmakers, festival programmers, and industry professionals an opportunity to network and discover the next generation of creative talent.
 The festival also supports filmmakers by providing production services, grants and by showcasing their films in competition at the annual festival.

-The Malibu Chamber of Commerce has been hosting an Annual Arts Festival for more than 45 years.
+The Malibu Chamber of Commerce has been hosting an annual arts festival for more than 45 years.
 This two-day event is considered one of the most beautiful outdoor art festivals in the nation.
 It features more than 200 local award-winning painters, sculptors, fine artists, photographers, and others.

 Malibu has an easy, relaxed vibe.
 There are things to do in the area that fit in with that vibe very well.
 Consider these four:

 The Mishe Mokwa Trail to Sandstone Peak is something rare trail hikers can repeatedly do and never tire of.
 This trail will highlight new and different aspects of a route that has a little something for everyone.
 Getting to the peak is a challenge but doable.
-When hikers get to the top after trekking more than six miles, it will be worth it.
-Miles and miles of southern California mountains and coastline will unfurl before hikers' eyes.
+When you get to the top after trekking more than six miles, it will be worth it.
+Miles and miles of southern California mountains and coastline will unfurl before your eyes.

 Imagine taking a horseback ride through one of the most beautiful areas in the Malibu area: Zuma Canyon.
 Ride into the lovely Santa Monica mountains revealing awe-inspiring ocean views.
-On a clear day, riders may spot some Southern California islands such as Catalina, Santa Barbara, and San Clemente.
+On a clear day, you may spot some Southern California islands such as Catalina, Santa Barbara, and San Clemente.
 Follow the trail through a magical forest-like canopy and take in all the native wildflowers in the spring and summer.
-A truly relaxing way for vacationers to spend some time and to get some epic photos!
+A truly relaxing way to spend some time and to get some epic photos!

 The Malibu Pier is a great draw.
 Whether a sunny day or chilly, dark evening, the pier has so much to offer in the way of views, sounds, food, and fun.
 Whether watching locals fish, staring at the twinkling lights in the mountains at night, feasting on delicious food at the eateries or viewing the memorabilia (Gidget!) in the gift shop, time at the pier is well spent.